AY2526S1-CS2103T-F09-2/tp/docs/DeveloperGuide.md

 The payment command updates the payment command manually by adding 1(`s/unpaid`) or subtracting 1(`s/paid`) to a new lesson.

 For automatic update, the payment status updates itself when the `LESSONDATE` of a lesson is past the current date(the system date).
 The application checks this when it is first launched.
-The check and the update is then done in the `ModelMananger` class.
-If the the `LESSONDATE` of a lesson is past the current date(the system date), the payment status will increase by 1.
+The check and the update is then done in the `ModelManager` class.
+If the `LESSONDATE` of a lesson is past the current date(the system date), the payment status will increase by 1.

 #### Education Level
-The education level is an `enum` object which represents the student's education level in the .
-It accepts a wide range of inputs that converts the.
+The education level is an `enum` object that represents the student's education level.
+It accepts a wide range of inputs that convert the.
 The payment status of a student can be edited using the `addStu` or `edit` command.

 **Supported Education Levels**

-The `enum` contains following fields
+The `enum` contains the following fields

 * `primary [n]`, where `1 <= n <= 6`
 * `secondary [n]`, where `1 <= n <= 5`